Pennsylvania Oil Tank Removal

 - As required by law, notify the Pennsylvania “ONE CALL SYSTEM” to obtain a utility markout at the subject site.

-- During site activities the tank will be excavated (overburden asphalt will be excavated and removed from the site), the tank cut open, entered and cleaned of residual oil.
+- During site activities the tank will be excavated (overburden soil, and if present concrete & asphalt will be excavated and removed from the site), the tank cut open, entered and cleaned of residual oil.

 After tank removal, soil sampling, two soil samples submitted to a PADEP certified laboratory and analyzed for EPA Method 8260B/5035.

 - Coordinate local inspection, after inspection of the tank and excavation and collection of appropriate soil samples, the excavation is backfilled to fill the void created by the removal.
 As a unit of reference, a 500 gallon UST requires 2.5 cubic yards of fill.

 - The tank and liquids are removed from the tank and then transported off site for recycling.

 - The final step and one many firms fail to provide is the preparation of a prepare a tank closure report.
 The report will detail the tank closure activities and provide certification of the tank closure.
 The report provides a detailed explanation of the tank closure activities performed including laboratory analytical data (if obtained) in relation to current PADEP soil standards and includes pertinent information including copies of local permits and waste manifest.
 In short, the report is a narrative with documentation of the tank removal project.
 The report will provide evidence that the tank was removed.
 This report is what the future purchaser of the home will want.

-Since the 1990's Curren has completed tank related work Pennsylvania, both commercial and residential.
-We have a proven track record where we have shown our clients that remediation is not always necessary, even when a tank is found to be leaking.
+Since the 1990's Curren has completed tank related work throughout Pennsylvania, both commercial and residential.
+We have a proven track record of quality and professional work.
+Clients learn that remediation is not always necessary, even when a tank is found to be leaking.

 Things to Consider Regarding Oil Tank Removal in Pennsylvania, Remember